 – Eastside –

 If I’m in the mood for tacos, badass cocktails, some outdoor seating, and stunning scenery, without a doubt I’d head to Salazar in Frogtown.
-Salazar has this hip/colorful, Austin Texas vibe going on, and with the restaurant being located 100% outdoors it attracts… well, everyone.
-You’re really coming to Salazar for the seating situation, but God bless the fact that they can actually craft a pretty incredible cocktail and pump out some of the best fancy tacos in the city – they even make the tortillas fresh on site!
-Salazar is definitely built to impress, if you’re hoping for a “wow” factor, here you have it.
+Salazar has this hip/colorful, Austin Texas vibe going on.
+And with the restaurant being located 100% outdoors it attracts… well, everyone.
+You’re really coming to Salazar for the seating situation, but God bless the fact that they can actually craft a pretty incredible cocktail.
+And pump out some of the best fancy tacos in the city.
+They even make the tortillas fresh on site!
+Salazar is definitely built to impress.
+So if you’re hoping for a “wow” factor, here you have it.

 West Hollywood, chic meets a little rock n roll, Old Hollywood Glam, celeb hangout